mark3lau/baolau2/README.md

 I want to be able to view, update and delete my bookings once I've logged in.

 * ### **End user goal**
-I want to be excited by the restaurant and it's food, and be able to register an account so I can make bookings at the restaurant.
+I want to be excited by the restaurant and its food, and be able to register an account so I can make bookings at the restaurant.
 I want to be able to easily log in and out and view, update and delete my bookings.

 * ### **Acceptance criteria**
 A clear home page describing the ethos of the restaurant and where you can find the restaurant.